extraes/BW-Chaos/README.md

 - Something's wrong with the Entanglement module!

   - Yeah it's very possible that I made it send too much data at once and got you or Entanglement ratelimited.
 My bad.
-Just tell me what happened at the time.
+Just tell me what happened at the time, like what effect caused it or something.

+- I don't like some of the videos in My Meme Folder/Video Textures!

+  - Disable the effect I guess?
+I don't feel like adding a "blocked resources" preference

+- Some videos in My Meme Folder don't have sound!

+  - Yeah, some are like that.
+Oh well I guess.

+- What does framesToWait mean for RepulsivePlayer and MagneticPlayer?

+  - To prevent the game from slowing to a *crawl* when these effects are active, I implemented some optimizations.

+    - You didn't ask for an explanation of the other preferences, but you get it anyway.

+    - framesToWait: For every object they are on, I make that object wait a given number of frames before moving towards/away from the player.
+This means that increasing the number will make the effect seem "weaker", because there's more time between movements, and the opposite is true for decreasing the number.

+    - radius: As another optimization measure, I make the objects not do anything if they are more than a given distance away from you.

+    - forceMultiplier: Does what it says, makes it stronger the higher it is, weaker the lower it is.

+- Why did you force this unholy hell spawn upon the world?

+  - Cause I felt like learning C# one summer :)

+---

 ### Credits